Power and Freedom in Mechanisms: Introduction

-We show that classical assignment mechanisms satisfy a condition of quantitative equality between each agent’s freedom and their power over the rest.
-We provide a detailed mapping of freedom and power within the class of assignment mechanisms that are group-strategy-proof and efficient—trading cycles mechanisms, as they are called by \citet{pycia2017incentive}.
-In particular, we analyse the trade-off between two properties that may be normatively appealing: first, universal possibility of complete freedom, i.e. granting everyone full freedom at some opposing preference profile; the other property is minimal bilateral power, i.e. ensuring that no individual can influence another’s outcome beyond what is necessary.
-Top trading cycle has the first property and is characterised by it among group-strategy-proof and efficient rules (this is our theorem~\ref{thm:ttc-char}); but it generates situations where an agent has maximal bilateral power over another.
-The bipolar serial dictatorship mechanism (a class of rules similar to the canonical serial dictatorship) has the second property and is characterised by it among hierarchical exchange rules (this is our theorem~\ref{thm:bipolar-SD-char}); but this is at the cost of imposing \textit{ex ante} who will have more and who will have less freedom.
+As the main application of our analytical categories, we provide a detailed mapping of freedom and power within the class of assignment mechanisms that are group-strategy-proof and efficient—trading cycles mechanisms characterized by \citet{pycia2017incentive}.
+In particular, we analyse the trade-off between two properties that may be normatively appealing: first, universal possibility of complete freedom, i.e., granting everyone unrestricted freedom for at least some preference profile; second, minimal bilateral power, i.e., ensuring that no individual can influence another’s outcome beyond what is necessary to achieve efficiency.
+Top trading cycle mechanisms have the first property and are characterized by it among group-strategy-proof and efficient rules (Theorem~\ref{thm:ttc-char}); however, they create situations where an agent has maximal bilateral power over another.
+Bipolar serial dictatorship mechanisms (a class of rules that slightly extends the class of serial dictatorships) have the second property and are characterised by it among group-strategy-proof and efficient rules (Theorem~\ref{thm:bipolar-SD-char}); but this is at the cost of imposing \textit{ex ante} who will have more and who will have less freedom.

-\paragraph{Literature review} An inspiration for this paper is the work of \citet{NapelWidgren2004} and \citet{KurzMayerNapel2021}, who define the power of an agent over an outcome as the sensitivity of that outcome to a ‘‘tremble" in the agent's preferences\footnote{On the debate of these authors with \citet{BrahamHoller2005} over the definition of power, see Appendix~\ref{appendix:power-preferences}.}.
-While they confine themselves to voting games, our framework is more general.
+\paragraph{Literature review} An inspiration for this paper is the work of \citet{NapelWidgren2004} and \citet{KurzMayerNapel2021}, who define the power of an agent over an outcome as the sensitivity of that outcome to a ‘‘tremble" in the agent's preferences.\footnote{We thus depart more markedly from concepts of \textit{a priori} \citep{FelsenthalMachover1998, FelsenthalMachover2004} or “formal” \citep{BrahamHoller2005, BrahamHoller2005b, Bervoets2007} power, where the analysis is based exclusively on the game form and not on the agents’ preferences.
+These debates are discussed in Appendix~\ref{appendix:power-preferences}.} While they confine themselves to voting games, our framework is more general.